MoscouCapitale/Mocap/README.md

   - [ ] Error management
     - [ ] 429 too many request
     - [ ] 403 token expired after too much time on app, and it does not renew itself (it should tho)
+    - [ ] ?
+AuthRetryableFetchError if no internet connection, it returns to the login page
+  - [ ] Middleware on api ???
 - [ ] Collection
   - [x] Supabase init
   - [x] List collection